valerieoni/body-revive/README.md

 ### External Users Goals

-- Users of the site are interested in learning and reading about ways relieving stress and maintaining their well-being.
+- Users of the site are interested in improving thier well-being and flexibility.
 - Easily find information about the courses as well as the price
 - Know about the techer and view short videos of the teacher practising Yoga
 - Sign up for Yoga classes.